John McCain's political accomplishments

 Agent Orange Act – 1991

-McCain cosponsored the Agent Orange Act in 1991 – legislation that affirmed certain diseases suffered by veterans could be the result of harmful chemical exposure related to their service.
+McCain co-sponsored the Agent Orange Act in 1991 – legislation that affirmed certain diseases suffered by veterans could be the result of harmful chemical exposure related to their service.
 That recognition would make those veterans eligible for specific benefits.

 Following McCain’s brain cancer diagnosis, there was speculation his illness could be related to chemicals he came into contact with while in Vietnam.